WayneSeng/wayneseng.github.io/projects/music.md

     <figcaption>Typical Connection Diagram</figcaption>
  </figure>

 Operation of the A4988 is very simple, by pulsing the step pin at the frequency of a note, the motor will spin at that frequency.
-Here is some sample code and explanation:
+Here is some sample code and explanation(should work on majority of microcontrollers):

 ```
+void loop() {
     digitalWrite(stepPin, HIGH);
     digitalWrite(stepPin, LOW);
     delayMicroseconds(2273); //2273us equivalent to concert A(440Hz)
+}

 ```

 To calulate the period, we need to some very simple math: